mithi/epic-react-exercises/content/react/patterns/7/notes.md

 }
 ```

-Where to get the which icon to display for each button we have this logic
+Here's the logic to determine the which icon to display for each button (It's a bit tricky)

 ```jsx
 const iconTypes = {